 This doesn’t mean you can look for ways to dodge the system.
 The exceptions are here so that the numbers go down and we can all go back to work instead of just half of us.

-Because vaccinations are good at stopping diseases and such, Berejiklian and Co. has made it compulsory for some of us to have at least one jab before we can enter site.
-Those of us who live in the LGA’s of concern [Fairfield, Canterbury-Bankstown etc], from 12:01am on Wednesday 11 August 2021 you must not enter or remain at a construction site in Greater Sydney unless you:
+Because vaccinations are good at stopping diseases and such, Berejiklian and Co. have made it compulsory for some of us to have at least one jab before we can enter site.
+Those of us who live in the LGA’s of concern [Fairfield, Canterbury-Bankstown, etc], from 12:01 am on Wednesday 11 August 2021 you must not enter or remain at a construction site in Greater Sydney unless you:

 - have had two doses of a COVID-19 vaccine, or

 - have had one dose of a COVID-19 vaccine before Wednesday 21st July 2021, or

 - have had one dose of a COVID-19 vaccine after Wednesday 21st July 2021 and you have been tested for COVID-19 in the past 72 hours, or

 - have evidence of a medical exemption and you have been tested for COVID-19 in the past 72 hours